Philadelphia Uncontested Divorce Attorneys

 Over 35 Years of Family Law Experience Serving Montgomery County

 Not all divorces are contentious disputes.
 Divorcing couples who generally agree on divorce terms may be able to get an uncontested divorce, which can be a relatively simple, low-cost way to end a marriage.
 At the Law Office of Smith & Horwitz, our attorneys have over 35 years of professional experience handling uncontested divorces for clients throughout Philadelphia and surrounding areas.
 We will work with you personally to guide you through all the legal steps of an uncontested divorce.

-In Pennsylvania, spouses may obtain an uncontested divorce on two no-fault grounds:
+In Philadelphia, spouses may obtain an uncontested divorce on 2 no-fault grounds:

-- Two-year separation: When one spouse does not consent to the divorce, but the couple has lived separate and apart for at least two years.
+- Two-year separation – One spouse does not consent to the divorce, but the couple has lived separate and apart for at least 2 years.

 The uncontested divorce process could take as little as 3-4 months, much quicker than a traditional divorce process.
 Note that both spouses must agree to the divorce to proceed uncontested; if they disagree at any point, they will have to pursue a traditional, contested divorce.

 Individuals may file a mutual consent divorce whether they have children together or not.
 They may work out child custody and child support issues before filing, or they may file separately to resolve those at a later time.
 However, spouses must have all their financial issues resolved before filing for divorce.
 Also, note that spouses can’t ask the court to decide property distribution or alimony (spousal support) claims after the divorce.
 In an uncontested divorce, spouses generally agree on issues such as property division, alimony, and child support on their own.
 If there is disagreement on any of these items, then they must be settled through negotiation or litigation, which an attorney could help with.